Narwallets/meta-pool/docs/index.md

 This contract provides the following value items for the NEAR community:

-#### Helps stakers to avoid putting all eggs in one basket
+#### Helps stakers avoid putting all eggs in one basket
-* This contract acts as an staking-pool but distributes it's delegated funds in several validators.
-By delegating to this contract, you greatly reduce the risk of getting no-rewards because validators' outage events and you contribute to network decentralization.
+* This contract acts as a staking-pool that distributes it's delegated funds to several validators.
+By delegating to this contract, you greatly reduce the risk of getting no-rewards due to a validators' outage and you contribute to decentralization of the network.
 Besides rewards, by staking you wil receive governance tokens: G-SKASH

 #### Provides immediate unstake
 * This contract allows users to skip the waiting period after unstaking by providing a liquidity pool for inmediate unstaking.
 This also creates the opportunity for liquidity providers to earn fees for this service.

 #### Contributes to decentralization for the NEAR network
-* This contract helps decentralization by distributing it's delegated funds in several validators.
-If you own a lockup-contract with considerable funds, you can greatly contribute to the network decentralization and reduce your risk by using this contract.
+* This contract helps decentralization by distributing it's delegated funds to several validators.
+If you own a lockup-contract with considerable funds, you can greatly contribute to the decentralization of the network and reduce your risk.
 Your funds will be automatically distributed between several validators ensuring increased decentralization and continuous rewards.

 #### Creates new Liquidity Pools
 * This contract includes several liquidity pools and the opportunity for liquidity providers to earn fees.
 The main pool is the NEAR/SKASH pool that provides immediate unstake (sell SKASH) for a fee 0.5-10%.
 There will be other pools like the SKASH/G-SKASH for the the governance tokens.